herbdool/akismet/includes/README.md

 ## Usage

-* Extend the Mollom class for your platform.
+* Extend the Akismet class for your platform.
 At minimum, you need to implement the following methods:

     ```php
     <?php
-    class MollomMyPlatform extends Mollom {
+    class AkismetMyPlatform extends Akismet {

       public function loadConfiguration($name) {}